PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | | Play Marbles/打弹珠  | | |
 | | Kaleidoscope/万花筒  | | |

+Hosting organization or individual will have their name tags with social media info on the table.

 ### Vendor Lineup

 | Name | Section |